dotnet/docs-aspire/docs/messaging/azure-service-bus-component.md

     static settings => settings.Namespace = "YOUR_SERVICE_BUS_NAMESPACE");
 ```

-You can also setup the [ServiceBusClientOptions](/dotnet/api/azure.messaging.servicebus.servicebusclientoptions) using `Action<IAzureClientBuilder<ServiceBusClient, ServiceBusClientOptions>>` delegate, the second parameter of the `AddAzureServiceBus` method.
+You can also set up the [ServiceBusClientOptions](/dotnet/api/azure.messaging.servicebus.servicebusclientoptions) using `Action<IAzureClientBuilder<ServiceBusClient, ServiceBusClientOptions>>` delegate, the second parameter of the `AddAzureServiceBus` method.
 For example to set the `ServiceBusClient` ID to identify the client:

 ```csharp
 builder.AddAzureServiceBus(